Child & Youth Clinic Coordinator

 Applicants must submit letter of interest, resume, and supporting documents (certificates, degrees, licenses).
 Applicants that are eligible for native preference must include Tribal Identification Card, Status Card or letter to be eligible for Native Preference.
 All submissions can be emailed to email@example.com or by mail to Human Resources, Saint Regis Mohawk Tribe, 71 Margaret Terrance Memorial Way, Akwesasne, NY 13655.
 Due to our network security, we are unable to open hyperlinks.
 Applicants will need to attach their documents as a PDF or WORD files if emailing.
 Applicants must clearly outline that they meet the qualification requirements on their resume.

 The Saint Regis Mohawk Tribe strives to be an equal opportunity employer dedicated to the policy of nondiscrimination based on race, sex, marital status, sexual orientation, religion, national origin, age, physical disability, veteran status or any other non-job-related factor.
 Among qualified applicants, the SRMT will give preference to the qualified native applicant.

 DRUG TESTING POLICY

-The successful applicant for employment must submit to and pass a drug test for illegal substances prior to employment being confirmed.
+All positions require the successful candidate to pass a drug test for illegal substances prior to employment being confirmed.

-A list of qualified candidates is created from interviews that may be used to appoint individuals to similar positions within the Saint Regis Mohawk Tribe for a period of six months.
+A list of qualified candidates is created from interviews that may be used for Emergency Hire individuals to similar positions within the Saint Regis Mohawk Tribe for a period of six months.

 Testing in the applicable skills may be required as part of the interview process.